-After you’ve completed the intake paperwork and spoken to a counselor you will most likely be enrolled in a Pathways series.
-At the completion of Pathways you will once again see the counselor that conducted your intake.
-Your counselor will then talk to you about your experience of Pathways and collaborate with you about the next step in the counseling process.
+After you have completed the screening paperwork and spoken to a counselor you will most likely be enrolled in Pathways.
+At the completion of Pathways you will meet again with the counselor that conducted your screening.
+Your counselor will then talk to you about your experience of Pathways and collaborate with you about your next step in the counseling process.

-If you have questions or concerns about the counseling process please contact the counselor that completed the intake with you.
+If you have any questions or concerns about the counseling process please contact the counselor that completed the screening with you.

 Dr. Ginger Longo of Ellensburg has been named new medical director of the Central Washington UniversNeed Health Insurance, Or Have Questions?